LiamFallon213/EldraziRemote/Plot/world seed.md

 The world seed is always at the meeting point of all ley lines.
 This is not due to an inherint connection, but due to the nature of formation.
 A world seed is the first point of existance, which is also the point where all ley lines originate from.

-Ley lines can absorb extra mana from the seed an vice versa, as seen on [[Zendikar]] but a world seed is not needed for a plane to exist.
+Ley lines can absorb extra mana from the seed and vice versa, as seen on [[Zendikar]] but a world seed is not needed for a plane to exist.